AnnLIU15/MPTS/MetaRL/README.md

 # MPTS-MetaRL

-This repository implements the MPTS and baselines proposed in the paper **"Beyond Any-Shot Adaptation: Predicting Optimization Outcome for Robustness Gains without Extra Pay"**, focusing on Meta-RL scenarios.
+This repository implements the MPTS and baselines proposed in the paper **"Model Predictive Task Sampling for Efficient and Robust Adaptation"**, focusing on Meta-RL scenarios.
 The code is adapted from https://github.com/lmzintgraf/cavia/tree/master/rl .

 ## 🚀 Quick Start